laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 **And [Volt](https://laravel.com/docs/volt) introduces single-file components and an optional new composition API to [Livewire v3](https://livewire.laravel.com).**

-Embracing these new principles can enhance your productivity and transform how you approach web applications with Laravel.
+Embracing these new tools and principles can enhance your productivity and transform how you build web applications with Laravel.
 Let me show you by building a simple online store.

 Before you start, check out [the live demo](https://dummy-store.benjamincrozat.com).